 Make Your DevOps Initiative Cost-Effective With CloudZero

-Engineers and finance professionals barely speak the same language.
-So, although engineers are often the first to notice technical anomalies, they rarely understand how those impact your bottom line and competitiveness since finance makes all the financial decisions.
+Engineers and finance professionals need to speak the same language.
+Although engineers are often the first to notice technical anomalies, they rarely understand how those impact your bottom line and competitiveness since finance makes all the financial decisions.

-If you are looking to improve cost awareness among your DevOps engineers and shift cost decisions left, CloudZero can help.
+If you want to improve cost awareness among your DevOps engineers and shift cost decisions left, CloudZero can help.

 As an example, CloudZero’s real-time cost anomaly detection combs through your cloud services, detects abnormal cost patterns, and alerts teams or individuals via Slack, email, or your favorite incident response tool so they can prevent overspending.

-CloudZero also aggregates costs from AWS, Google Cloud, Azure, Kubernetes, Snowflake, MonjgoDB, New Relic, Databricks, etc. It then leverages a unique code-driven approach to granulate your costs down to the hour, as well as present cost per customer, environment, software feature, project, team, and more.
+CloudZero also aggregates costs from AWS, Google Cloud, Azure, Kubernetes, Snowflake, MonjgoDB, New Relic, Databricks, etc. It then leverages a unique code-driven approach to granulate your costs down to the hour and present cost per customer, environment, software feature, project, team, and more.

-Meaning, CloudZero empowers you with the intel you need to understand how your people, products, and processes are driving your cloud spend.
+Meaning, CloudZero empowers you with the intel you need to understand how your people, products, and processes drive your cloud spend.
 That way, you can tell exactly what to do next to cut, reduce, and optimize your costs.